Skip to navigation Skip to content

 The script will detect if there is more than one undetermined debt.

-Consider combining the debts if they have the same reason, and:
+Consider combining the debts if they have the same reason, and the periods:

 Note: the Resources page has examples of correct amalgamation of debts and action to be taken under the clean screen policy.